MoMarky/ImpressionGPT/README.md

 If you use this code, or otherwise found our work valuable, please cite:

 ###
-    @article{ma2023impressiongpt,
+    @article{ma2024iterative,
-    title={ImpressionGPT: an iterative optimizing framework for radiology report summarization with chatGPT}, author={Ma, Chong and Wu, Zihao and Wang, Jiaqi and Xu, Shaochen and Wei, Yaonai and Liu, Zhengliang and Guo, Lei and Cai, Xiaoyan and Zhang, Shu and Zhang, Tuo and others}, journal={arXiv preprint arXiv:2304.08448},
+      title={An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT}, author={Ma, Chong and Wu, Zihao and Wang, Jiaqi and Xu, Shaochen and Wei, Yaonai and Liu, Zhengliang and Zeng, Fang and Jiang, Xi and Guo, Lei and Cai, Xiaoyan and others}, journal={IEEE Transactions on Artificial Intelligence},
-    year={2023}
+      year={2024},
+      publisher={IEEE}
     }